alexconst/webmon/README.md

 ## configure connection numbers
 - Configure pool sizes for DB requests.
 So far there was no need to do so.
 - Configure request numbers for GET requests.
 Currently we are using `asyncio.Semaphore` with a "magical" number (ie static and possibly machine dependent).
 A better approach would be for this to be set dynamically, possibly based on the ratio between the number of websites by the average healthcheck interval time.
 Other considerations could be: response times, CPU and net load.
+Another possible dynamic strategy: Increase semaphore if timeouts < 1% AND CPU/memory utilization < 70%; Decrease if timeouts > 5% OR resource utilization > 80%.
 Note that this doesn't invalidate the points mentioned on multiprocessing issue (ie these are independent and having multiprocessing would allow for better performance and scalability).

 ## consider queues